 The Department of Classics offers instruction, from the introductory level to advanced Ph.D. research, in subjects concerning the world of ancient Greece and Rome, including archaeology, history, literature, and philosophy.
-(This page offers a general sense of the variety of courses available in Classics; for a detailed list of all of the courses that Classics is able to offer please see the campus Academic Guide and for information about ongoing or imminent course offerings please see the Courses page on this website.)
+(This page offers a general sense of the variety of courses available in Classics; for a detailed list of all of the courses that Classics is able to offer please see the campus Academic Guide under the course designations Classics, Greek, and Latin and for information about ongoing or imminent course offerings please see the Courses page on this website.)

 Many of the undergraduate courses we offer in the Department require no knowledge of ancient Greek or of Latin.
 These courses are indicated as “Classics” courses in the schedule of classes and they will be numbered between 1 and 199, for example “Classics 10A: Introduction to Greek Civilization,” “Classics 17B: Introduction to the Archaeology of the Hellenistic and Roman Worlds,” and “Classics 161: Gender, Sexuality, and Culture in the Ancient World.”
 Generally, at the lower-division level (courses numbered from 1-99) these courses are introductory and broad in scope and so tend to be especially appropriate for students approaching the subject for the first time, while at the upper division level the courses provide a deeper look at a more closely defined topic.
 Typically, upper-division courses do not have prerequisites but some students may find it helpful to have some prior experience in learning about the ancient world.
 While some courses at both levels provide training in the same subject matter on a recurring basis, courses offered under the rubric “Classics 130: Topics in Ancient Greek and Roman Culture” change from semester to semester and are taught frequently.
 Courses recently offered under the 130 designation include “The Roman Economy,” “Greek and Roman Honorific Portraits,” “Etruscan Italy,” “The Origins of Rome,” “The Literature of Everyday Life,” “Violence and the Ancient City,” and “The Trojan War: History or Myth?